claresudbery/ElevatorKata01/README.md

 	it will ignore the exiting requirement and prioritise the boarding requirement, ie it will move on after either
 		a) somebody tells the lift where they want to go
 		b) a certain amount of time has elapsed
-If the lift is called down to a negative floor, if no requests are made then it should return back up to the ground floor.
 At some point in the future, we might want to be a bit more sophisticated about what "Wait" means:
 	- Don't just wait five seconds for something to happen:
 	- If you've reached the end of an upwards or downwards series of actions, just wait until someone has exited the lift, then change direction